Archive for July, 2008

 And then?
 Well, there are a ton of Twilight groups where you can stop by and join a discussion on Breaking Dawn, Bella, Edward, Jacob, and more.
 Here are a few:

-Labels: Breaking Dawn, contest, reviews, Twilight
+Labels: Breaking Dawn, contests, reviews, Twilight

 Thursday, July 31st, 2008